Automated deep learning segmentation of high-resolution 7 T postmortem MRI for quantitative analysis of structure-pathology correlations in neurodegenerative diseases: Results

-Therefore, based on quantitative evaluation in terms of DSC and HD95 scores, ICC values, and the qualitative visual inspection of the segmentations for the nine neural network architectures, we conclude that nnU-Net is the best performing model.
+Therefore, based on quantitative evaluation in terms of DSC and HD95 scores, ICC values, and the qualitative visual inspection of the segmentations for the different neural network architectures, we conclude that nnU-Net-CRUISE is the best performing model.
+Figure \ref{figure_topo} shows the post-hoc topology corrected automated nnU-Net segmentations of cortical gray matter and white matter shown in sagittal view for five randomly chosen subjects.
+The first columns shows the MRI slice, the automated nnU-Net segmentation before and after topology correction step are shown in columns 2 and 3.
+Columns 4 and 5 show the zoomed-in area with the red arrows indicating the regions where topology correction improves the segmentation.
+We notice that the opposite banks of sulci are no longer fused and in fact well demarcated after correcting for topology.
+These segmentations will therefore provide more reliable and accurate estimates of cortical thickness.